reuptaken/uniclient/README.md

 Edit file to add your ETH address and two nodes (which can can be the same)

-    let providerCurrent = new ethers.providers.JsonRpcProvider(); //provider for "old" blocks let providerArchive = new ethers.providers.JsonRpcProvider(''); //provider for current blocks, has to keep at least biteSize blocks
+    let providerCurrent = new ethers.providers.JsonRpcProvider(''); //provider for "old" blocks let providerArchive = new ethers.providers.JsonRpcProvider(''); //provider for current blocks, has to keep at least biteSize blocks

     const myAddress = ''; // put your address here